- 1The expression of approval or agreement: a loud murmur of assent he nodded assentMore example sentences

-- Express approval or agreement, typically officially: Roosevelt assented to the agreement [with direct speech]: “Guest house, then,” Frank assented cheerfullyMore example sentences
+- Express approval or agreement: the Prime Minister assented to the change [with direct speech]: ‘Guest house, then,’ Frank assented cheerfullyMore example sentences

 - The others nodded in mute agreement, assenting to the terms set down by the car's owner.

 - We then asked all children of consenting parents to assent to study participation.

 - By convention, the monarch will not refuse her assent to a Bill passed by Parliament and she will act on the advice of her ministers.

 - With just 75 minutes to go before the deadline for handing in completed nominations, the returning officer told us we needed to get the signatures of 30 assentors.